-Many people are, understandably, nervous about the idea of taking public transit during a global pandemic.
+Many people are, understandably, nervous about the idea of taking public transit and getting around during a global pandemic.
 It is definitely something we need to be aware of and take precautions around (see Winnipeg Transit’s safety guidelines).
 However, there are some alternative options that may help ease your mind.
-Knowing your options will help you figure out the type of travel that suits you best, and makes you feel the most comfortable.
+Knowing all of your options will help you figure out the type of travel that suits you best, and makes you feel the most comfortable.

 There is a lot changing on a daily basis.
 With that in mind, now is actually the best time to consider switching up your routine for some healthier and more sustainable habits.
 We saw over the summer a big increase in biking and walking, but what is going to happen with winter around the corner and fewer people willing or able to use active transportation?
 If everyone who has been walking and biking switches to single occupant vehicles, this would prove to be extremely hard on the environment and our city infrastructure.

 Carpooling can be a suitable alternative to people who are still leery to ride the bus, and may be unable to walk or bike to their workplace.
 You can organize shared rides with people who are already in your work cohort and that live nearby.
 You may already be sharing an office space or come into contact with these people.
 Rather than going on a bus with multiple people you don’t know, you can slightly expand your bubble to your commuter-work buddy.

 Alternatively if you are comfortable to match with people you don’t work with you can also check out GoManitoba.ca, which will help to match you with other riders and drivers so that you can create a carpool bubble.